Tuesday, March 10, 2026

 Zipline and Swing at the bridge

-We went back to the hotel for a while and I wrote more of this blog.
+We went back to the hotel for a while, and I wrote more of this blog.
 We talked about what to have for dinner and I said it was probably time to resort to pizza.
-I started trying to explain why it would be a good time but just wound up saying "Pizza Good" and that was enough for Mike so we headed to the best rated pizza in the area.
-I got a medium pepperoni and mushroom, Mike got a hawaiian.
+I started trying to explain why it would be a good time but just wound up saying "Pizza Good" and that was enough for Mike, so we headed to the best rated pizza in the area.
+I got a medium pepperoni and mushroom, Mike got a Hawaiian.
 Both were good but I left half of mine because I just couldn't eat it all.

 The Remarkables from their base